 She taught general music at Summit Academy Elementary School for Alternative Learners in Cleveland, Ohio, in 2012 and has been involved with several programs that offer musical and artistic opportunities to underprivileged students and people with disabilities, including The Music Plus Program, Woodlane Residential Industries, The Children’s Resource Center, Vodec, Monroe-Meyer Institute, and Easter Seals.

-Since 2015, Jessica has been the lead string sprouts faculty at Nelson Mandela Elementary in Omaha, Nebraska, teaching grades K-5.
+Since 2015, Davis has been the lead String Sprouts faculty at Nelson Mandela Elementary in Omaha, Nebraska, teaching grades K-5.
 She is also the lead sprouts teacher at the Nelson Mandela Early Childhood Center.
 She is Suzuki certified on Books 1-4 through her studies at the Chicago Suzuki Institute.
 In her free time, she plays in the Cass Street Quartet with her fellow colleagues from OCM.

-Jessica also has a Bachelors of Fine Arts in painting from Bowling Green State University and is an avid supporter of spreading the arts within the community.
+Davis also has a Bachelor of Fine Arts in Painting from Bowling Green State University and is an avid supporter of spreading the arts within the community.
 She currently also teaches art K-5 at Nelson Mandela Elementary.